-Students must complete an OII Audit Request Form, available at https://canvas.ox.ac.uk/, with their supervisor, and give a reason for why they think the course would be beneficial to their research.
+Students must complete an OII Audit Request Form with their supervisor, available at https://canvas.ox.ac.uk/, and give a reason for why they think the course would be beneficial to their research.
 Students should submit the form to the MSc Programmes Co-ordinator at msc@oii.ox.ac.uk by Friday of Week 4 of Michaelmas Term.
-Students will be notified by the end of Week 9 if they have successfully secured a place on the course as an auditor.
+Students will be notified by the end of Week 10 Michaelmas Term if they have successfully secured a place on the course as an auditor.